attkauppi/Karabiner-elements-finnish/README.md

 # Karabiner-elements-finnish
 Karabiner-elements - {}\| for Finnish keyboards

-Easier Karabiner-elements for programmers coming from Linux.
+Easier Karabiner-elements keyboard configuration for programmers coming from Linux.
 The settings.json is highly derivative of this [configuration](https://ke-complex-modifications.pqrs.org/json/finnish_programming.json) found on the karabiner-elements website.

 * { = right-option + 7
 * } = right-option + 0